snap-stanford/snap-python/doc/source/reference/CntNonZNodes.rst

 - int

-The following example shows how to calculate the number of non-zero nodes for graphs :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::
+The following example shows how to calculate the number of non-zero nodes in :class:`TNGraph`, :class:`TUNGraph`, and :class:`TNEANet`::

     import snap